panther-labs/pypanther-starter-kit/README.md

 # pypanther-starter-kit

-`pypanther` is a Python-native detection framework designed to significantly reduce the overhead of rule management, ensure smooth integration with CI/CD workflows, and enhance the effectiveness and actionability of alerts.
+`pypanther` is a Python-native detection framework designed to reduce the overhead of rule management, ensure smooth integration with CI/CD workflows, and enhance the effectiveness and actionability of alerts.
+It is both a library and a CLI, acting as the evolution to our `panther-analysis` and `panther_analysis_tool` repositories.

-`pypanther` is a Python library designed to streamline how security teams create, customize, and manage detection rules as code.
-With `pypanther`, you can:
+`pypanther` streamlines how security teams create, customize, and manage detection rules as code:
+- Stay up-to-date with upstream rule content without a forked repo
-- Flexibly define rule packs based on use case
+- Flexibly select desired rules based on security use cases
-- Rapidly customize and tune rules
-- Modify with overrides, filters, and inheritance
+- Modify Panther-managed rules with overrides, filters, and inheritance
-- Streamline Git-based collaboration

-The starer kit serves as a bootstrap for the `pypanther` framework, providing a foundational structure and essential components to accelerate the rule development process.
+- Rapidly build, tune, and test custom rules

+*Read our [full documentation](https://docs.panther.com/detections/pypanther) to learn about all features of the framework!*

 If you are not yet a Panther user, please reach out to us to [get a demo](https://panther.com/product/request-a-demo/)!

-Leveraging `pypanther` leads to a more agile and responsive SecOps program, enabling teams to focus more on mitigating risks and responding to incidents instead of managing custom scripts for detection engineering!
+The starer kit serves as a bootstrap for the `pypanther` framework, providing a folder structure and essential components to accelerate the rule development process. **All Panther-managed content lives in the `pypanther` Python package,** so it is not required to maintain a repository fork.

 ## Example